playstation.com

 • Recruitment service providers.

-We may also retain, use and/or disclose any of your personal data as required or permitted by law, regulation or order, including to the police or other appropriate authorities, to investigate complaints made by or against you, or to protect or defend ourselves, or others, against illegal, criminal or harmful activities.
+We may also retain, use and/or disclose any of your personal information as required or permitted by applicable law, regulation, or order, including to the police or other appropriate authorities, to investigate complaints made by or against you, or to protect or defend ourselves, or others, against illegal, criminal, or harmful activities.

 4.2.
-Security of personal data transferred to third parties
+Security of personal information transferred within the SIE Group and to third parties

-All our third party service providers and other entities in the SIE Group are required to take appropriate security measures to protect your personal data in line with our policies and the applicable data protection laws.
-We do not allow these third parties to use your personal data for their own purposes.
-We only permit them to process your personal data for specified purposes and in accordance with our instructions.
+All our third-party service providers and other entities in the SIE Group are required to take appropriate security measures to protect your personal information in line with our policies and the applicable data protection laws.

 4.3.
 International transfers

-Your information may be processed, stored and transferred outside your country of residence and beyond the United Kingdom (UK) and European Economic Area (EEA), where we are located, for the purposes set out in this Privacy Notice, such as in the United States or Japan.
-Data protection laws in these countries may not offer the same level of protection as in your country, the UK or the EEA and you may have fewer legal rights in relation to your information.
-We ensure there are adequate safeguards in place when transferring your data outside your country, the UK and the EEA, including by relying on Privacy Shield, European Commission Standard Contractual Clauses or other lawful mechanisms or otherwise that the transfer only occurs where permitted by applicable law.
+Your information may be processed, stored, and transferred outside your country of residence and beyond the United Kingdom (UK) and European Economic Area (EEA), for the purposes set out in this Privacy Notice, such as in the United States or Japan.
+Data protection laws in these countries may not offer the same level of protection as in your country (the UK or the EEA) and you may have fewer legal rights in relation to your information.
+Accordingly, we ensure there are adequate safeguards in place when transferring your data outside your country (the UK and the EEA), including by relying on the European Commission Standard Contractual Clauses or other lawful mechanisms or otherwise that the transfer only occurs where permitted by applicable law.

 5. Your Rights